 - 1. All athletes must have a physical examination and have an exam card on file in the middle school office. - 2.
 It is recommended that all athletes have a dental examination. - 3.
 All athletes must have paid their participation fee to the middle school office. - 4.
 All athletes must have a parent or guardian attest to parental permission. - 5.
-All athletes and their parents must sign the pledge card and return it to the middle school office. - 6.
-All athletes receive no more than one failing grade in any grading period to maintain academic eligibility. - 7.
+All athletes and their parents must sign the pledge card (code of conduct) and return it to the middle school office. - 6.
+All athletes must receive no more than one failing grade in any grading period to maintain academic eligibility.
+If deemed ineligible, athletes will be removed from competition for two calendar weeks, at which point they will be required to show proof of all grades being a D or better.
+Athletes will be required to keep all grades at or above a D and show proof of this for the remainder of the season. - 7.
 All athletes are to refrain from the use of profanity during interscholastic athletics.
 This pertains to practice and competition. - 8.
 All athletes are required to use the mode of transportation provided by the school while participating in interscholastic athletics.
 Special requests, in writing, must be directed to the Athletic Director if an athlete will not be using the school's mode of transportation.
 A 'travel release' form must be filled out and signed by the parent/guardian and must have approval of the Athletic Director.
-Failure to follow this rule may result in a 1 game suspension.
+Failure to follow this rule may result in a 1 game

+- suspension.
 Fort Atkinson Middle School will assume no responsibility for any athlete who uses his/her own mode of transportation to a contest and attempts to travel to the contest site on his/her own. - 9.
 Any questions relative to off-season participation should be directed to the Athletic Director.
-Athletes are reminded that participation on non-school teams may be a violation of WIAA rules and result in ineligibility in High School. - If an athlete is not in school during the afternoon session of classes (5th 8th hours), he/she may not practice or participate in a contest on that day, unless special permission is granted by the Athletic Director.
+Athletes are reminded that participation on non-school teams may be a violation of WIAA rules and result in ineligibility in High School. - 10.
+If an athlete is not in school during the afternoon session of classes (5th- 8th hours), he/she may not practice or participate in a contest on that day, unless special permission is granted by the Athletic Director.
 Pre-arranged absences are the only exception to this rule. - 11.
 Any student-athlete receiving an unexcused absence or truancy during his/her sports season will not be allowed to practice or participate in a contest on the day of the violation or on the day the unexcused absence is discovered or on the day the athlete returns to school.
 A single class truancy will result in the same suspension unless there are extenuating circumstances.
 Suspensions will increase with repeated offenses. - 12.
 Athletes are expected to be in all classes the day after a contest or competition.
 Non-compliance may result in a one game suspension. - 13.
-Athletes serving an in school or out of school suspension shall not be allowed to participate in practice or contests on the date specified in the disciplinary action.

-14. A coach or advisor of a team may set other rules and regulations for their activity which may go beyond the scope of those listed here.
+Athletes serving an in school or out of school suspension shall not be allowed to participate in practice or contests on the date specified in the disciplinary action. - 14.
+A coach or advisor of a team may set other rules and regulations for their activity which may go beyond the scope of those listed here.